mendix/docs/content/en/docs/refguide/modeling/domain-model/entities/external-entities.md

 ### 3.3.1 Association Properties

-When you **Edit** an association that is included for two entities exposed in the same OData service, the following properties are displayed and the only local change that can be made is the local Name:
+When you **Edit** an association that is included in two entities exposed in the same OData service, the following properties are displayed and the only local change that can be made is the local name:

 {{< figure src="/attachments/refguide/modeling/domain-model/external-entities/association-properties.png" alt="Edit external associations" >}}

 * **Name** – local name of the association
-* **Original Name** – read-only name of the association given to it in the originating app
+* **Original Name** – read-only name of the association given in the originating app
 * **Summary** – read-only description of the association from the originating app
 * **Multiplicity** – read-only multiplicity values from the originating app
-* **Documentation** – go to this tab to add a local description for the external entity association
+* **Documentation** – a local description for the external entity association

 If the association is [one-way navigable](/refguide/association-properties/#one-way-navigable), there is a note at the top of the dialog box.